cankayafaruk/cankayafaruk/README.md

 ### 🎯 Core Philosophy

 I treat engineering as the process of making systems **explainable**.
-If a system fails, I fix the underlying assumption—not just the symptom.
+If a system fails, I fix the underlying assumption, not just the symptom.